yusufalvian16/ide_pagi/README.md

-This is landing page to Ide pagi by :yusuf alvian
+This is landing page Ide pagi
+build with:
+#tailwindcss
+by :yusuf alvian